 || 0 = if there is no read time, we output 0

-In the context of multiple Docs on the Team or workspace dashboard, this means the total time all readers spent reading all Docs divided by the number of readers.
+In the context of multiple Docs on the Team or Workspace dashboard, this means the total time all readers spent reading all Docs divided by the number of readers.

 Please note that this is a slightly different metric as one reader can read multiple Docs.

-Read time in this context is the total read time of all Docs on Team or workspace.
+Read time in this context is the total read time of all Docs on a Team or workspace.

 You may see this in seconds [s], milliseconds [ms], or a more human-readable time that varies depending on the amount of time spent.